XiaoyueXI/navigm/README.md

 # navigm

-The `navigm` is an R package that implements a Gaussian graphical spike-and-slab model for estimating associations between variables (nodes).
+`navigm` is an R package that implements a Gaussian graphical spike-and-slab model for estimating associations between variables (nodes).
 Alongside the primary node measurements, this package permits the inclusion of supplementary node-level auxiliary variables.
 This